The Spanish-American War

 As learners read, they will consider how Americans reacted to the war and the United States' changing role in the world at the turn of the 20th century.
 Materials also prompt readers to consider how such debates continue today.

-Lesson Plan: A Splendid Little War? – High School
+Lesson Plans: A Splendid Little War?

 Students use primary source documents and other resources to learn about arguments for and against the Spanish-American War in 1898.